darkrelics/eidolon-engine/documentation/incremental-implementation.md

   "StoryID": "forest-adventure-001",
   "SegmentID": "seg-rest-001",
   "SegmentType": "rest",
-  "SegmentActivity": "Resting at the campfire", "SegmentTitle": "You rest by the warm campfire, tending to your wounds", "SegmentDuration": 600, // 10 minutes
-  "RestSegment": true,
+  "SegmentActivity": "Resting and recovering from wounds", "SegmentTitle": "Rest and Recovery", "NarrativeText": "You take time to rest and recover from your wounds.
+Your body slowly heals as you regain your strength.", "SegmentDuration": 900,
+  "Results": {
+    "Normal": {
+      "Narrative": "Your rest was restorative.
+You feel refreshed and ready to continue.", "Effects": {},
       "NextSegmentID": "seg-forest-003"
+    }
+  },
+  "IsTemporary": true
 }
 ```